snr131/Data-Analytics-Microcredential/README.md

 # Data-Analytics-Microcredential
-A four week program that included instruction on Python, machine learning, SQL, and visualizations using Tableau
+A 100-hour four-week program that included instruction on Python, machine learning, SQL, and visualizations using Tableau